monopole/mdrip/README.md

 [here](https://raw.githubusercontent.com/monopole/mdrip/master/example_tutorial.md))
 has bash code blocks that write, compile and run a Go program.

-The tool accepts a file argument and a label argument and extracts all blocks with that label.
+The tool accepts a label argument and any number of file name arguments then extracts all blocks with that label from those files.

 If a block has multiple labels, it can be incorporated into multiple scripts.
 If a block has no label, it's ignored.
-The number of scripts that can be extracted from a markdown file equals the number of unique labels.
+The number of scripts that can be extracted from a set of markdown files equals the number of unique labels.

 A block with a label like `@init` might merely define a few env